robotsquidward/hn-compose/README.md

 You can test out the basic starting point by opening the `start` directory in Android Studio and running it in your newly-created emulator.
 Each subsequent module is the final state of a given module in the original presentation - but nicely act as touchstones along the development path to the fully-featured app.

+### Setup Quirks

+We're talking about a rapidly changing framework, coupled with a rapidly changing IDE to run it all - there's going to be some hiccups.
+I'll try to keep the readme up to date with some pitfalls and workarounds.

+* You may need to also download the API 30 Platform SDK.
+To do this, open the SDK Manager and under the SKD Platforms tab select the Android 11 (API 30) checkbox and Apply/Save to download.
+* After Syncing, you may be prompted to download platform tools 29.0.2 - click the link that shows up in the Build Output pane to download.

 ## Resources

 * [Jetpack Compose Basics](https://developer.android.com/jetpack/compose/tutorial)